thalesmello/exploring-async/exploring_async.md

 ## Reactive Extensions

-Also influenced by the C# community, Reactive Extensions, made available in JavaScript through [Rx.js][2], it makes it possible to use enumerable higher order functions (such as map, filter and reduce) over streams of asynchronous events.
+Also influenced by the C# community, Reactive Extensions (Rx), made available in JavaScript through [Rx.js][2], it makes it possible to use enumerable higher order functions (such as map, filter and reduce) over streams of asynchronous events.
 It makes it a more appropriate tool for when you have to manipulate